dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-as-a-hedge.md

 # Counterarguments
 The counterarguments are that these same networks will be used by criminals, hostile sanctioned states or authoritarian regimes themselves.
-They could threaten the dominance of western democracies by replacing the dollar as the global reserve currency, and they consume huge amounts of energy.
+They could threaten the dominance of western democracies by replacing the dollar as the global reserve currency, and that they contribute to environmental pollution by consuming huge amounts of energy.
 Some of these arguments are fair.
 There is indeed a price we have to pay.
 But how high is that price really?

 Let’s examine the criminals case first.
 There is a fundamental truth about us humans.
 Under "normal" circumstances, we are naturally good.
 Almost all of us.
 How many of us are murderers, rapists, or torturers?
 A tiny, tiny fraction.